-Here are some of the reasons why Employment and Social Development Canada was selected as one of Canada's Top 100 Employers (2023), Canada's Top Family-Friendly Employers (2023) and National Capital Region's Top Employers (2023):
+Here are some of the reasons why Employment and Social Development Canada was selected as one of Canada's Top 100 Employers (2025), National Capital Region's Top Employers (2025), Canada's Top Family-Friendly Employers (2025) and Top Employers for Canadians Over 40 (2025):

 - Employment and Social Development Canada helps employees plan securely for the future with a defined benefit pension plan, pre-retirement workshops available to employees and their spouses (includes information on financial planning, health and nutrition and psychological aspects of retirement) and an option to embark on a pre-retirement transition leave (a special working arrangement whereby eligible employees who are within two years of retirement have their workweek reduced by up to 40 per cent)